Second Sundays: Wyckoff-Garretson Museum House Open Free to the Public

 In the house are delicious Dutch treats and drinks for sale, music, activities for the kids, and docents will be on hand to answer any questions you have as you walk around this historic home.
 Children prepare for the arrival of Sinterklaas by coloring pictures of him, making various crafts, and playing Dutch children’s games.
 Adults may take the opportunity to speak with Jan ten Broeke, our expert on 19th century farm implements and a native of the Netherlands, and examine the display of farming tools from the early days.

-The Franklin Madrigals arrive in their Renaissance costumes, and walk two-by-two singing into the barn.
-Guests follow and enjoy a concert of ancient European carols.
+Guests join together in the barn to share in the singing of Christmas carols.
 It is really wonderful to hear their voices ringing through the rafters.